Summary

 Key observations:

-- OCSVM performs competitively with Isolation Forest on most benchmarks, with the advantage of producing a smooth decision boundary.
+- OCSVM performs competitively with Isolation Forest on most benchmarks, with the additional advantage of producing a smooth decision boundary.

 Computational Complexity and Scalability

-- 10K–50K samples: Training takes minutes to an hour.
-Still feasible.
+- 10,000 to 50,000 samples: Training takes minutes to an hour, and remains feasible.

-- 100K+ samples: Impractical without workarounds.
+- Above 100,000 samples: Direct application is impractical without workarounds.

 Hyperparameter Tuning Guide